ParmEd/ParmEd/html/_sources/openmm.txt

 In addition to these file formats, ParmEd also supports several new reporter classes in addition to the small number provided by ParmEd:

-    * :class:`StateDataReporter` -- This takes an extra argument,
+    * :class:`StateDataReporter` -- This takes extra arguments specifying the
-      ``unit_system`` that allows you to specify what unit system the output data is printed in (such as the AKMA unit system, which is more familiar to Amber and CHARMM users).
+      units of each of the types of data (like the energy, volume, and time units).
+The defaults correspond to the AKMA unit system, which is more familiar to Amber and CHARMM users.
     * :class:`NetCDFReporter` -- This allows you to write a trajectory file in the Amber NetCDF format.
     * :class:`MdcrdReporter` -- This allows you to write a trajectory file in